QuickCorp/QCObjects/README.md

 Here are the principals with QCObjects was made with:

-0. You should type JavaScript to code JavaScript.
+0. You should type in JavaScript to code a JavaScript application.
 1. Everything is an object.
 2. Any object can be stacked into the DOM.
 3. Every object has a definition.